Updated 13th Jan 2026

 Dog-friendly cafes in Hobart

-Need somewhere to refuel during morning walkies, or want to know about the places that’ll welcome your canine companion when you’re exploring Hobart’s surrounding scenery?
+Need somewhere to refuel during morning walks, or want to know about the places that’ll welcome your canine companion when you’re exploring Hobart’s surrounding scenery?
 Not to worry - find a list of the dog-friendly cafes Hobart has to offer below.

-And as always, double check that the spot you’re hoping to visit (whether that’s a cafe, restaurant, brewery or else), is still dog-friendly before strolling in!
+And as always, check that the spot you’re hoping to visit (whether that’s a cafe, restaurant, brewery or else), is still dog-friendly before strolling in!

 Wattlebank Cafe